jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 ## Part III
-Create a circuit that accepts a four-bit input and outputs five bits.
-This circuit will output the next Fibonacci number if the input is a valid number.
-This circuit will begin at *“0001”* instead of *“0000”* (this is to protect against the difficult beginning of the sequence: 0, 1, 1…).
-So for *“0001”* the output will be *“00010”* up to *“1101”* outputting *“10101”*.
-For invalid inputs, output *“11111”*.
+Design a digital circuit that receives a four-bit binary input and produces a five-bit binary output.
+This circuit is intended to recognize valid Fibonacci numbers within a predefined range and calculate the next number in the Fibonacci sequence based on the input.
+The sequence should start from "0001" instead of the traditional "0000" to avoid the initial repeating ones in the Fibonacci series (0, 1, 2, 3, 5...).

+* Input: The circuit accepts a four-bit binary number as input.
+*
+* Output: The circuit outputs a five-bit binary number.

+* Operation:

+* If the input is recognized as a valid number in the modified Fibonacci sequence (starting from 1 instead of 0), the circuit will output the next number in the sequence.
+For example, if the input is "0001" (1 in decimal), the output should be "00010" (2 in decimal).

+* The circuit recognizes and processes inputs up to "1101" (13 in decimal), outputting "10101" (21 in decimal) for this input.

+* For any input that does not correspond to a recognized number in this modified Fibonacci sequence, the circuit will output "11111"

 1. Write the Verilog module as described.